Robert Colbert: Personal life

 In 1961, Colbert married dancer/songwriter Dorothy Marian "Dotty" Harmony (1933–2023).
 They were married for 15 years, remarrying again many years later in 2022.
 Harmony wrote for Metric Music with Sharon Sheeley and had songs recorded by Rick Nelson.
 They have two children, Cami and Clay.
-Cami is married to filmmaker Jon Freeman (Flesh Wound Films), who produces the highly successful "Crusty Demon" series of DVDs.
+Cami was married to filmmaker Jon Freeman (Flesh Wound Films), and produced the highly successful "Crusty Demon" series of DVDs.

 Colbert is retired, though he still makes occasional cameo appearances, takes part in science fiction conventions and Western conventions all across America, and participates in celebrity golf tournaments for fundraising events.